hunsalz/gridsome-starter-wikidata/README.md

 [![License](https://img.shields.io/badge/license-MIT%20License-blue.svg)](http://doge.mit-license.org)

-This is a boilerplate starter, aiming to showcase how Gridsome and an external data source (e.g. Wikidata) can nicely work togehter.
+This is a boilerplate starter, aiming to showcase how Gridsome and an external data source (e.g. Wikidata) can nicely work together.

 ## Features
 - Binding of an external data source with remote images; e.g. [Wikidata](https://www.wikidata.org/)